 Our medically-trained laser operators have been doing this for many years.
 We have proper safety procedures in place, for example wearing protective eyewear.
 Lasers are not toys, and pointed in the wrong direction can cause significant damage.
 This is why we take our lasers very seriously and only experienced, highly-trained operators work them.

 All of our equipment is approved and certified as being the most appropriate for laser hair removal.

-Yes, laser treatments on the face can get excellent results.
-Laser hair removal is great for the upper lip, chin, hairline, and sideburn area.
-It can also be used as a permanent eyebrow fixer, for example in a mono-brow.
+Yes, laser treatments on the face can get results.
+Laser hair removal is works for the upper lip, chin, hairline, and sideburn area.
+It can also be used as an eyebrow fixer, for example in a mono-brow.
 Nasal hair can also be treated.
 Men’s facial hair and women’s facial hair can be treated equally effectively.

 Ingrown hairs are caused by a hair that has had its ‘head’ chopped off bluntly then trying to make its way to the surface.
 It gets stuck under a thin membrane of skin, causing an infection – the little red, sore bump we call an ingrown hair.

 As soon as you break the skin and set the hair free, the inflammation usually resolves and the skin behaves normally.
 Problems can arise with shaving or waxing, since these methods of hair removal bluntly remove the top of the hair, cutting the shaft.
 The hair then tries to keep making its way to the surface, only to find that the skin has grown over the follicle before it had the chance.

 The laser beam destroys the hair follicle, which means that ingrown hairs are simply not an issue anymore.
 If you suffer from ingrown hairs from waxing or shaving, laser hair removal may be a great solution.

 When it comes to hair removal, laser hair removal offers the most long-lasting of all the hair removal treatment options.
 Contact us to make an appointment to discuss our Melbourne-based laser hair removal treatments.